paguilar/br-pbuilder/README.md

 ```

 That's it.
 At this point the output of the main building steps of each package are displayed
-organized by priority along with the total building time of each package and at the end the total
+along with the total building time of each package and at the end the total
 building time of the whole configuration.
 The complete output of each package and its errors, if
 any, can be found in pbuilder_logs/<package>.log inside Buildroot's build path.